erskine/llm_eval/README.md

 - Virtual environment is readable by all services but owned by root
 - Development user (vscode) has access to service groups for debugging
 - Container uses proper UID mapping for mounted volumes
+- Environment variables from `.env` are securely loaded and not exposed in logs

 ## Troubleshooting